Onyx-Protocol/Onyx/docs/enterprise/thales-install-guide.md

    should not be trusted for production.

 -  On the client host, use the “nfast” utilities from Thales to install the signed firmware and userdata files.
+This command must be run on each module.
+The `-m` flag specifies the module.
-   - `loadmache xprvseemodule.sar`
+   - `loadsee-setup -s -m 1 -M xprvseemodule.sar`

 -  On the client host, use the `xprvseetool` binary from Chain to create a private key in the HSM.